FazliddinFayziev/FazliddinFayziev/README.md

 #### About Me ####

 ```
-🌱 I am Fazlidin And I'm 20 years old.
+🌱 I am Fazlidin And I'm 21 years old.

-🌱 I'm originally from Uzbekistan but I live in Selangor, Malaysia.
+🌱 I'm originally from Uzbekistan but I live in New York, USA.

 🌱 Interested in contributing expertise in web  and mobile development.